Karman Holdings

 Karman Holdings is an American fabricator of space and defense systems based in Huntington Beach, California.
-The company, which is valued at approximately US$4 billion, recently underwent an initial public offering.
+The company was valued at approximately US$4 billion during its initial public offering in February 2025.

-The company, whose predecessors have been in business for over 40 years, has grown partly through acquisitions.At the time of the IPO, the largest, and controlling, shareholder was Trive Capital.
+The company, whose predecessors have been in business for over 40 years, has grown partly through acquisitions.
+At the time of the IPO, the largest, and controlling, shareholder was Trive Capital.
 For the 12 months ending on September 30, 2024, the company had $331 million in revenue.
+Karman acquired Systima Technologies, an aerospace manufacturer in Mukilteo, Washington, in 2021.